VirtualBrainLab/Pinpoint/README.md

 ## Electrophysiology atlas

-The ephys atlas functionality is provided by a server running out of this repository: https://github.com/dbirman/nptraj-ephys-server
+The ephys atlas functionality is provided by a server running this repository: https://github.com/dbirman/nptraj-ephys-server

 ## References